bergnerbenjamin/atml/main/README.md

 Most probably, the accuracy increased because of clusters that build.
 Sitting and standing is well seperated and classified correctly most of the times.
 The nice seperation is working because they are very different from all other classes as sitting will not change the sensor data (nearly constant) while standing will cause slight movements + jitter.
 Because walking and biking have more similar vectors they have a lot of false positives/negatives.
 More drastic is that stairsup and down seem to be very similar to their counterpart and especially walking.
 Giving this general setting, kNN should only be considered differentiating less similar classes like e.g. sit + stand + walk|bike

+               bike     sit    stand   walk    s-up   s-down    all bike       [ 443651    6098   21499  102999   37575   30536  642358]
+sit        [   1378 1040850     792    1547     619     253 1045439]
+stand      [   9045    1053 1007032    6758    2692    2112 1028692]
+walk       [ 156727    6524   27178  754470  139315  124798 1209012]
+stairsup   [ 104552    3895   19061  268989  298120   99577  794194]
+stairsdown [  99558    2606   16898  271332  119209  214536  724139]
+all        [ 814911 1061026 1092460 1406095  597530  471812 5443834]

+# Comparison

+Comparing SVM and kNN is also interesting, as the RBF kernel works distance based and is able to recognize clusters.
+This may explain why SVM and kNN achieve similar results and also why the rbf-kernel seems appropriate to classify the data.

-# 8 Future Work
+# Future Work

-The first aspect of the future work woulde be the improving of the implemented algorithms.
-Parameter tuning would be one of this tasks.
+One aspect of the future work would be the improvment of the implemented algorithms.
+Parameter tuning would be one of those tasks.
 With SVMs we achieve quite good results, but there is still room for improvement.
-Due to the limited time we could not test the data with enough different paramerters.
-Maybe Evolutionary Algorithms help to find the optimum of the available parameters.
+Due to the limited time we could not test the data with enough different parameters.

-The second task is based on the preprocessing of the available data.
-The instances of the data are values which were computed by the accelerator and gyroskope in a very small time intervall.
-It is very unlikely that the class changes during 100 or 1000 consecutive instances.
-Approaches which combine a number of consecutive instances would maybe lead to better results.
+Another approach is to use the temporal component.
+The inertial measurement unit of the telephone gathers a new data item serveral times each second, the activities will not change fast, so accuracy might be improved by combining multiple measurements taken in a short time period.
+A really simple way of doing this would be to take the majority vote of occuring classifications for the last n measurements.